-Third, parental time with children has increased over time, both for mothers and fathers (see Fig. 31).
-This finding is perhaps surprising given that the labor market participation of women in general, and of mothers in particular, has also risen over time.
+of women in general, and of mothers in particular, has also risen over time.
 Nonetheless, this is a robust finding across many countries.
 Bianchi (2000) further documents that among married parents in the United States, time use on childcare has increased comparatively more for fathers than for mothers, resulting in a narrowing of the gender gap in childcare over time.
-Feyrer et al. (2008) show that the gender childcare gap has diminished in other countries as well.
+Feyrer, Sacerdote, and Stern (2008) show that the gender childcare gap has diminished in other countries as well.

 Fourth, the increase in childcare over time has been particularly pronounced among educated parents.
-Fig. 32 displays trends in time use for childcare in the United States separately for college-educated and less-educated parents.53 From the
+Figure 32 displays trends in time use for childcare in the United States separately for college-educated and less-educated parents.53 From the 1970s to about 1990, educated

-53 The figure is reproduced from Doepke and Zilibotti (2017) and is based on the analysis of Ramey and Ramey (2010), who first pointed out the widening gap in childcare time by education in the United States.
+53The figure is reproduced from Doepke and Zilibotti (2017) and is based on the analysis of Ramey and Ramey (2010), who first pointed out the widening gap in childcare time by education in the United States.